abhi3700/evm-playground/libs/foundry/README.md

 ### Fork

-Just use fork-url of mainnet using alchemy, infura, etc.
+Just use `fork-url` flag of mainnet using alchemy, infura, etc.

+> Here, a contract is reset to the state of the network at the start of each run.
+So, it remains in cache locally.

 ```sh
 $ forge test --fork-url <mainnet-url> --mp test/Fork.t.sol -vvvv